 Another large opportunity is onboard cloud detection and other processing, which require highly efficient, low-power models but will save downlink costs and allow rapid rescheduling.

 A very well-discussed use case is object/change detection.

 AI and space are two very broad areas.
 Where do they converge and diverge?
 What can the space industry learn from early adopters of AI?

 We consider AI to be most impactful when its implementation is practical.
 Investigating one's existing activities and operations can elucidate an abundance of chances to apply judgment in terms of predicting the utilization of compute resources, gauging the best time to carry out work within a given region, or estimating a customer's likelihood to approve that the output is of superb grade.
 We are confident that this "bottom-up" approach is more viable than a "top-down" strategy as far as AI projects are concerned; without a suitable use case, any AI-based solution will fail.

 How will the Covid-19 pandemic impact the adoption of AI in space?

-What are considered the major bottlenecks to transition from change detection to predictive analytics?
+What are the major bottlenecks to transition from change detection to predictive analytics?

-There is a tremendous opportunity to leverage artificial intelligence and machine learning in the space industry.
-We’ve been fortunate to partner with the Canadian Space Agency on prototypes in this area, and will continue to invest in pragmatic AI.
-We look forward to working with other companies in this area who can take advantage of the EarthCache™ API to skip the massive amount of data preparation required and simply focus on their models.
-Our goal is to make our customers look like heroes.
+As we have partnered with the Canadian Space Agency on prototypes in this area, we will continue to invest in pragmatic AI.
+The space industry has a tremendous opportunity to leverage artificial intelligence and machine learning.
+Our goal is to make our customers look like heroes, so we look forward to working with other companies utilizing the EarthCache™ API to skip the massive amount of data preparation required and focus on their models.